NanduBit/Discord-Bot-Template/README.md

 ### Notice

 > You may not claim this as your own!
-The original source was created by [NanduWasTaken](https://github.com/NanduWasTaken).
+The original source was created by [Owner Name](https://github.com/NanduWasTaken).
 You should credit the orginal owners on your project if you are using this bot.

 > Walnut is a multipurpose Discord bot base on [Discord.js](https://github.com/Discordjs/discordjs)
 > If you like this repository, feel free to leave a star ⭐ to motivate me!